cimentadaj/ml_socsci/03_trees.md

 Decision trees are simple models.
 In fact, they are even simpler than linear models.
 They require little statistical background and are in fact among the simplest models to communicate to a general audience.
 In particular, the visualizations used for decision trees are very powerful in conveying information and can even serve as an exploratory avenue for social research.

-## TODO
-Add here that there are no coefficients.
-WHAT?
-Yes, you heard it right!

 Throughout this chapter, we'll be using the PISA data set from the regularization chapter.
 On this example we'll be focusing on predicting the `math_score` of students in the United States, based on the socio economic status of the parents (named `HISEI` in the data; the higher the `HISEI` variable, the higher the socio economic status), the father's education (named `FISCED` in the data; coded as several categories from 0 to 6 where 6 is high education) and whether the child repeated a grade (named `REPEAT` in the data).
 On the other hand, `REPEAT` is a dummy variable where `1` means the child repeated a grade and `0` no repetition.

 Decision trees, as their name conveys, are tree-like diagrams.
 The work by defining yes-or-no rules based on the data to try to predict the most common value in each final branch.
-Let's begin learning about decision trees by looking at one:
+The best way to learn about decision trees is by looking at one.
+Let's do that:

 <img src="03_trees_files/figure-html/unnamed-chunk-3-1.png" width="672" />